Anytime Replanning of Robot Coverage Paths for Partially Unknown Environments: Solution Framework

 \subsection{Algorithm}

-We now describe the high-level algorithm of our proposed approach, namely OARP-Replan, for which the pseudocode is given in Algorithm \ref{alg:oarp-replan}.
-OARP-Replan is run when new obstacles blocking the current path $P$ are detected.
-Let $k$ be the number of projected encounters with \textit{all} newly detected obstacles along $P$ (each obstacle may cause multiple encounters).
+We now describe the high-level algorithm of our proposed approach, namely OARP-Replan, for which the pseudocode is given in Algorithm \ref{alg:oarp-replan}. \docupdate{We consider a robot that is equipped with a sensor similar to that of a laser scanner (LIDAR) that is capable of detecting obstacles (or parts of obstacles) in the environment.
+OARP-Replan is run when potential collisions or \textit{encounters} are detected along the current path $P$ using the robot's sensor model.
+More specifically, we determine the grid cells in the IOP decomposition that cannot be covered anymore due to newly detected obstacles (if the obstacle was partially observed, this process would be repeated for each scan that reveals more of the obstacle).} Let $k$ be the number of \textit{all} projected \textit{encounters} along $P$ (each obstacle may cause multiple encounters).
 For each encounter, the robot has the option of replanning the remaining path (the preferred solution) or simply going around the obstacle while covering the interrupted rank (if there is no time to replan).
 We refer to the latter method as the \textit{greedy detour} (GD) replan, which can be performed using a local planner with little to no computational time and thus no robot stoppage.
 We propose only using GD replan as a fallback method in the case where the main planner does not have enough time to replan the path.

-Fig. \ref{fig:example-run} illustrates an example run of the algorithm.
-We iterate through each obstacle encounter and evaluate whether the main planner can replan the path after the $i^\text{th}$ encounter, where $i \leq k$.
-In other words, we look for an obstacle encounter that gives the planner enough time to replan the path after the encounter, i.e,. the path for all previous obstacle encounters ($\{1, 2, \dots i-1\}$) is replanned using GD replan.
+Fig. \ref{fig:example-run} illustrates an example run of the algorithm. \docupdate{Note that we replan using the obstacle encounters that have been observed so far by the robot.
+The encounters that were not observed (even from an obstacle that was partially observed) is replanned once the robot has observed them later in the coverage run.} We iterate through each obstacle encounter $i \leq k$ and evaluate whether the main planner can replan the path after the $i^\text{th}$ encounter.
+The path for all previous obstacle encounters ($\{1, 2, \dots i-1\}$) is replanned using GD replan.
+In other words, we look for an obstacle encounter that gives the planner enough time to replan the path after the encounter.
 Let $\tau_i$ be the time for the robot to reach the $i^{\text{th}}$ encounter along the current path, which will be the time budget for the replan.